guimaraf/GenesisPicoPad/README.md

 ### Dependencies

-The `adafruit_hid` library is not included natively in CircuitPython.
-Therefore, you will need to add it manually to the `lib` folder on the CircuitPython virtual disk.
+The "adafruit_hid" library is not included natively in CircuitPython.
+Therefore, you will need to add it manually to the "lib" folder on the CircuitPython virtual disk.

 ### Installation